Post-Regularization Confidence Bands for Ordinary Differential Equations: Data Applications

 Brain effective connectivity refers explicitly to the directional influence that one neural system exerts over another \citep{Friston2011}, and is of central interest in neuroscience research.
 Effective connectivity analysis uncovers such directional influences among different brain regions through imaging techniques such as electrocorticographic (ECoG), and modeling techniques such as ODE \citep{Zhang2015}.
 The data we analyze is an ECoG study of the brain during decision making \citep{saez2018encoding}.
 It consists of the ECoG recordings of $p=61$ electrodes placed in the orbitofrontal cortex (OFC) region of an epilepsy patient when performing gambling tasks with different levels of winning risk.
 The patient performed 72 rounds of gambling games in total, half of which are low-risk games, and half are high-risk games.
 We analyze the low-risk and high-risk games separately, with $S=36$.
 The length of the ECoG signals for each round of game is $n=3001$.
 See \citet{saez2018encoding} for more details about the data collection and processing.

 We again apply the proposed confidence band approach, coupled with the BH procedure at the $20\%$ FDR level, to this data.
 To identify the nodes that show different connectivity patterns under two risk groups, we focus on those nodes whose total number of inward and outward edges is no more than 2 in one risk type, but no fewer than 9 in the other risk type.
 This results in node 1 that is located in the cytoarchitectural region of OFC called Fo2, node 4 located in Fo3, and node 54 located in Fo1 \citep{Henssen2016}.
 Figure \ref{fig:ecog} plots the estimated connectivity patterns of these three nodes, first on the entire brain, then in an amplified area.
 We see that, for nodes 1 and 4, there are many more outward edges during the low-risk games than the high-risk games, whereas for node 54, there are many more outward edges during the high-risk games than the low-risk games.
 Note that both Fo2 and Fo3 belong to the posterior OFC, which is more involved in simple reward type decision making, whereas Fo1 belongs to the anterior OFC, which is involved in abstract reward \citep{Kringelbach2004}.
 Our results suggest that the posterior OFC is more active during the low-risk games, in which the reward is relatively simple and clear.
-Meanwhile, the anterior OFC tends to more actively influence other nodes during the high-risk games, which involve more calculations and harder decisions.
+Meanwhile, the anterior OFC tends to more actively influence other nodes during the high-risk games, which involve more calculations and harder decisions. {We briefly comment that, the arrow direction in the plot indicates if the estimated effect is from node $x_k(t)$ on $x_j(t)$ or from $x_j(t)$ on $x_k(t)$, $j, k = 1, \ldots, p$.
+In our analysis, we primarily focus on the total numbers of inward and outward edges. }